Max-109/Glance/README.md

 ## Features

 - Customizable shortcuts.
-- Configurable OpenAI-compatible endpoints for reply, transcription, and voice.
+- Configurable OpenAI-compatible endpoints for reply, transcription, voice, and multimodal models that can handle both listening and replying, like Gemini 3 Flash.
 - Eleven v3 voice output, currently the best multilingual TTS model, with excellent voice quality and support for different emotions.
 (Supported by Glance.)
 - Advanced TEN VAD audio detection for natural speech turns.
 - Various tools available for the live agent to use.